MaterializeInc/materialize/doc/user/content/overview/api-components.md

 ### Non-materialized views

-Non-materialized views simply stores a verbatim query, and provides a shorthand for performing the query.
+Non-materialized views simply store a verbatim query and provide a shorthand for performing the query.

 Unlike materialized views, non-materialized views _do not_ store the results of